 - ability to engage effectively with Pacific peoples and other ethnic and cultural groups in New Zealand.

-Registered Social Worker members of the Board must be registered social workers with a current practicing certificate.
+Registered Social Worker members of the Board must be registered social workers with a current practising certificate.

 For instructions on how to apply, download the below documents.